Soaking up the Yeats Experience in Sligo

 And live alone in the bee-loud glade.

 Damien and Paula give Yeats-oriented tours and dinners for the literary set visiting Sligo.
-You can check out schedules, costs, etc. on their website at The Yeats Experience.
+You can check out schedules, costs, etc. by emailing them at yeatssligo@gmail.com.
 It’s a side of Ireland’s history and literature you’ll never get any other way.

 Here is some more of Yeats' poetry, “Under Ben Bulben,” the closing stanza of which is inscribed on his gravestone.